 Antisocial reminds a good deal of The Lawnmower Man (1992), which came at the very arrival of the internet and with wildly exaggerated overreaction saw that all that it promised was science run rampant and the creation of monsters.
-Before that you could point to films like Alraune (1928) and its greeting the idea of artificial insemination or almost any mad scientist film on the topic of medical advancements.
+Before that you could point to films like Alraune (1928) and its greeting the idea of artificial insemination, or almost any mad scientist film on the topic of medical advancements.
 These are films that see a coming societal sea change but only believe that it will bring disaster and social apocalypse.
-There was also the Sandra Bullock thriller The Net (1995) that saw the internet meant a nightmare of identity theft/erasure.
-A few years ago we had another film Chain Letter (2010), a slasher film that this has some resemblances, which similarly greeted the coming interconnectivity revolution with the alarmism of a conspiracy theorist.
-The one work that Antisocial comes the closest to is the Stephen King novel Cell (2006), which had a zombie apocalypse being spread via cellphones.
-It is not clear if any of these actually believe these things are going to happen but what they do is exploit topical fears about things changing and play for the most alarmist aspects.
+There was also the Sandra Bullock thriller The Net (1995) that saw that the internet meant a nightmare of identity theft/erasure.
+A few years ago we had Chain Letter (2010), a slasher film that this has some resemblances to, which similarly greeted the coming interconnectivity revolution with the alarmism of a conspiracy theorist.
+The one work that Antisocial comes the closest to is the Stephen King novel Cell (2006), subsequently filmed as Cell (2016), which had a zombie apocalypse being spread via cellphones.
+It is not clear if any of these actually believe these things are going to happen but what they do is exploit topical fears about technological advances and play for the most alarmist aspects.
 In actuality, they seem exactly like an old timer griping I dont like all these newfangled things.
 Why cant things be the way they were when I was a youngun?
 Nothing goodll every come of it.

 Antisocial wants to make some big message about social media.
-This is a message it rubs in our faces throughout the film.
-Everywhere the characters seem to spend their time logging onto social networking sites, commenting about their lives, postings pictures and videos of what they are doing, engaged in video chats and text messaging, search for content on video sharing sites, make video blogs, conducting relationship break-ups via social media, getting their news online, even making their own sex tapes.
+Everywhere the characters seem to spend their time logging onto social networking sites, commenting about their lives, postings pictures and videos of what they are doing, engaged in video chats and text messaging, search for content on video sharing sites, make video blogs, conduct relationship break-ups via social media, get their news online, even make their own sex tapes.
 We get the message loud and clearly that yes okay everybody today spends too much time on social media.
 The film has no real message to make other than that, except perhaps to warn us that that it makes us vulnerable to whatever advertising messages that social media sites want to instil in our brains.
-You would have thought that with the revelations of Edward Snowden and secret NSA spying on personal data in the last few months that maybe Antisocial had missed the boat slightly when this is all they can come up with.
+You would have thought that with the revelations of Edward Snowden and secret NSA spying on personal data in the last few months before this came out that maybe Antisocial had missed the boat slightly when this is all it can come up with.

 Cody Calahan does give us a couple of good effects-driven scenes that show he has promise as a horror director.
 One of these is where a hallucinating Aria Alic pulls a long thread of something organic out of her mouth that proves to be more than two feet long, which she then starts trying to cut out with a pair of scissors.
 Another is the scene where Alic becomes infected while bound with Christmas tree lights and crawls down the corridor after Michelle Mylett all lit up in flashes of light, before falling over the banisters and hanging herself.
 I am tempted to include the climactic scene where Michelle Mylett gets an infected Cody Thompson to trepan her forehead with a power drill and then does the job herself after he succumbs to infection.
 However, the whole way through the scene, I was being distracted by the absurd improbability of it thinking okay, so shes trusting someone who is experiencing hallucinations that will cause him to become psychotic at any moment to jam a power drill into her forehead and not slip or go too deep oh and to use an unanaethetised drill as well.
 Similarly, the eeriness of the scene where the group discover that dead peoples eyes transmit live video feeds on social media is undercut by what an absurd idea it seems when you think about it for ten seconds.
 These set-pieces perk the film up but frankly it needed more of them.
 Its sense of apocalyptic siege is anaemic, leaving it with only a few effects scenes to deliver the horror movie goods.